 1) Don’t give in to politics, popularity or pressure.

-Your church may be part of a system where it’s tough to make a change with those who serve on the board, but as pastor, you are a leader with influence so don’t give up.
+Your church may be part of a system where it’s very difficult to make a change with those who serve on the board, but as pastor, you are a leader with influence so don’t give up.

 If you can’t influence a church bully by yourself, get some help.
-I’m confident there is someone in your church who will stand with you for Godly principles, and yet with the leadership finesse to not start a church fight.
+I’m confident there is someone in your church who will stand with you for Godly principles, and yet with the leadership finesse to not create conflict in your church.